wuziniu/FSPN/README.md

 ## Code structure
 The overall structure was inspired and adapted from https://github.com/SPFlow/SPFlow.
 I directly reused some files and functions of this project as well.
+I thank the SPFlow authors for their excellent code.

 This fspn folder contains six sub-folders namely: Algorithm, Data_prepare, Evaluation, Inference, Learning and Structures.
 Learning contains the key file: structureLearning.py, which learns the FSPN from scratch using the data.